sambritney/frontend-nanodegree-mobile-portfolio/README.md

 5. Added media query to print.js to prevent it from being render-blocking.

 ####Improve scrolling performance to 60fps

-1. Moved vairables out of `for loop` in main.js (updatePositions function).
+1. Moved vairables out of `for loop` in main.js (updatePositions function, addEventListener).
 2. Created new `for loop` to create static values used in another loop (updatePositions function).
 3. Changed querySelectorAll to getElementsByClassName (updatePositions function).
-4. Added CSS hack to render pizzas in their own layer.
+4. Added CSS hacks to render pizzas in their own layer.
 Note: could possibly affect performance if GPU is weak.
+5. Calculated number of pizzas to render dynamically, based on screen size.

 ####Time to resize pizzas less than 5ms
+1. Changed querySelector to getElementsById (determineDX function).
-1. Moved vairables out of `for loop` in main.js (changePizzaSizes function).
+2. Moved vairables out of `for loop` in main.js (changePizzaSizes function).